-Promethazine is an antihistamine drug that provides symptomatic relief from the common cold, allergies, short-term sleep issues, vomiting, and nausea due to vertigo/motion sickness.
+Promethazine is an antihistamine drug that provides symptomatic relief from the common cold and flu, allergies, short-term sleep issues, vomiting, and nausea due to vertigo/motion sickness.

-While generally safe, Promethazine for kids must be administered with caution as it is a sedative drug and is likely to induce sleepiness (1).
+While generally safe, Promethazine for kids must be administered with caution as it is a sedative drug and is likely to induce sleepiness and is sometimes used as a sleep aids (1).
 Some brand names under which Promethazine is available over the counter (OTC) are Phenergan, Avomin, and Sominex.

 Keep reading to know more about the safety, uses, and side effects of Promethazine for kids.